my-ko-la/writings-/programming_principles.md

 ### VALIDATE
 - Does it prevent illegal states?
 - Are all invariants encoded?
-- Is it the minimal viable structure?
+- Is it the minimally viable structure?

 ### TEST
 - Who depends on this type now?